JoinCODED/WS-Flutter-M10-Auth/03_Signup/03_Multiple_providers.md

 At this point, we need to call our `signup` function from the `auth` provider.

-So we need to include this provider in `main.dart`, we need to refactor some code to be able to add multiple providers to our app:
+To do that, we have to include this provider in the `main.dart` file and refactor some code to be able to add multiple providers to our app:

 ```dart
 void main() {